 In a previous blog post, we discussed how the proliferation of data breaches has caught the attention of regulators, which are increasingly focused on cybersecurity and application security.
-Case in point: Two recent major regulations – the EU Global Data Protection Regulation (EU GDPR) and NY State Department of Financial Services (NY DFS) Cybersecurity Regulations – are unprecedented in their scope and depth.
+Case in point: Two recent major regulations – the EU General Data Protection Regulation (EU GDPR) and NY State Department of Financial Services (NY DFS) Cybersecurity Regulations – are unprecedented in their scope and depth.
 In my last blog, I examined the trends these two major regulations point to in terms of application security standards.
 In this post, we consider some best practices organizations should consider adopting in the face of this changing regulatory environment.

 In the end, it’s better to have a system in place that eases and streamlines compliance with regulations, rather than trying to address each emerging regulation or request in an ad hoc fashion.

 Best-practice organizations create a single, central repository for information about software weaknesses, as well as proposed, accepted and rejected mitigations.
 This approach both streamlines compliance and maximizes the effectiveness of security assessments by consolidating the results of multiple testing methods (for instance, static analysis, dynamic analysis and manual penetration testing) in one place.